jqueuniet/netbox-go/apiv4_1/docs/IPSecProposal.md

 ### NewIPSecProposal

-`func NewIPSecProposal(id int32, url string, name string, encryptionAlgorithm IKEProposalEncryptionAlgorithm, authenticationAlgorithm IKEProposalAuthenticationAlgorithm, lastUpdated NullableTime, ) *IPSecProposal`
+`func NewIPSecProposal(id int32, url string, name string, lastUpdated NullableTime, ) *IPSecProposal`

 NewIPSecProposal instantiates a new IPSecProposal object This constructor will assign default values to properties that have it defined,